ark-network/ark/website/docs/learn/boarding.md

 Alice wants to board the Ark of a well-known Ark service provider (ASP).
 It requires an on-chain transaction.

-Depending the type of [Boarding transaction](./nomenclature#boarding-transaction) chosen by the ASP, the timeline is different.
+Depending on the type of [Boarding transaction](./nomenclature#boarding-transaction) chosen by the ASP, the timeline is different.

 ### 🧳 With luggage